 Kriseman said he is also concerned by complaints he has received from constituents that the PIP reform measure is being blamed for auto rate hikes.
 He doesn't have any hard evidence to back that up, but he said he's received several calls.

 The PIP reform lawmakers passed on the final day of the 2012 legislative session is intended to reduce litigation and fraud and, as a result, car insurance premiums.
-Insurance companies pushed for many of the changes found in the law but resisted efforts by the Senate to require rate reductions.
+Insurance companies pushed for many of the changes found in the law but resisted efforts by the

 (c)2012 The Miami Herald